t-data-h/tdh-gcp/README.md

 * tdh-workers-init.sh:

-  Builds TDH worker nodes in GCP similarly to the masters init, but generally of a different machine type.
+  Builds TDH worker nodes in GCP similarly to the masters init, but generally of a different machine type, mysql client library, java, etc.

 ### Support scripts:

 * tdh-gcp-format.sh:

   Script for formatting and mounting a new data drive for a given instance.
+This is used by the master/worker init scripts when using an attached data drive.

 * tdh-mysql-install.sh:

-  Bootstraps a Mysql 5.7 Server instance.
+  Bootstraps a Mysql 5.7 Server instance (on master hosts)

 * tdh-prereqs.sh:

-  Installs host prerequisites that may be needed prior to ansible.
+  Installs host prerequisites that may be needed prior to ansible (eg. wget, ansible).

+* gcp-networks.sh:

+   Provides a wrapper for creating custom GCP networks and subnets.

 * gcp-push.sh